Whatever you are learning or writing, keep in mind that every language

 Company XYZ & Co. pays all its employees $12 per hour.
 A typical employee works between 20 and 65 hours per week.
 Develop a program that determines the wage of an employee from the number of hours of work.

-My solution is slightly more efficient than the solution as it does not recompute the gross pay by including the subtract-taxes function.
+as it does not recompute the gross pay by including the subtract-taxes function.

 Designing programs is something that must be done intentionally and with care.
 SICP provides a Design Recipe which can be followed to yield reliably useful programs.